thiagopbueno/dbn-pp/README.md

 ## Installation

-Follow the instructions to [install CUDD package]($ http://vlsi.colorado.edu/~fabio/CUDD/cudd.pdf) in your platform and set the CUDD variable in Makefile to point to your library's installation location.
+Follow the instructions to [install CUDD package](http://vlsi.colorado.edu/~fabio/CUDD/cudd.pdf) in your platform and set the CUDD variable in Makefile to point to your library's installation location.
 Then enter the following comands in your prompt.

 ```
 $ git clone https://github.com/thiagopbueno/dbn.git
 $ make install
 $ make
+$ ./dbn
 ```

 ## Usage